Southampton-RSG/2015-09-17-southampton/novice/shell/motivation.md

 ## Learning objectives

-This session will provide a brief introduction to the shell and some of its many features.
+We'll find out how to:

+> * Navigate the file system
+> * Create files and directories
+> * *Redirect* output from commands to files
+> * Chaining commands together using *pipes*
+> * Write loops to repeat operations many times
+> * Include multiple commands in a shell *script*
-> *
+> * How to find files and things within files

-## Getting started
+## Getting started I

-Let's get a shell running!
+If you haven't already, let's get a shell running!

-- Windows: run *Git Bash*
+- **Windows**: run **Git Bash**
-- Mac OS X: run the *Terminal* application under *Applications -> Utilities*
+- **Mac OS X**: run the **Terminal** application under *Applications -> Utilities*
-- Linux: run the *Terminal* application
+- **Linux**: run the **Terminal** application

+## Getting started II

+Then:

+- In your browser, go to **https://etherpad.mozilla.org/SWC-Soton-Sep2015**
+- Follow the instructions for downloading the repository and setting up your environment

 ## Limitations

 - Bash is good for quickly automating repetitive tasks that call other programs... up to a point!
+    + More advanced techniques often have a steep learning curve
+    + Writing more complex Bash scripts can take a lot longer
-    + Large Bash scripts can become difficult to maintain
+    + Large Bash scripts can become difficult to read and maintain

-- For larger, more complex tasks a more general programming language (like Python) is better
+- For larger, more complex tasks a more general programming language (like Python) can be more productive and lead to more maintainable code